Springs, South Africa: Railway transportation

-Health Systems
+Health systems

-Springs is served by the Far East Rand provincial Hospital and three private hospitals, the N17 Hospital, the St Mary Women's Hospital and the Parkland Hospital closer to the Springs CBD.
-Springs has many clinics, including the White City and KwaThema clinics in KwaThema, Painville clinic and the newly built Springs clinic operated under the Springs Service Delivery as a municipal clinic under Ekurhuleni Metropolitan Council.
-Then there are many private clinics, some of them under Medi Clinic and physiotherapist clinics, occupational therapist clinics and also specialist doctors consultancy offices in Springs and the Medical laboratory at the Parklands Hospital, Springs.
+Springs is served by the Far East Rand Provincial Hospital and three private hospitals: N17 Hospital, St. Mary Women's Hospital, and Parkland Hospital.
+Springs has many clinics, including the White City and KwaThema clinics in KwaThema, the Painville clinic, and the Springs clinic, which is operated under the Springs Service Delivery as a municipal clinic under the Ekurhuleni Metropolitan Council.
+There is a medical laboratory at the Parklands Hospital, Springs.